 But eventually I figured out something pretty obvious.
 That when I make things like this, I can just leave off the spicy ingredients until I’ve plated everything, then add it on the grown up plates only (you can read more of my tips for picky eaters that I learned through YEARS of trial and error).

-Trust me, you’re going to love Chipotle copycat Barbacoa Beef Salad Bowls exactly as they are!
+Trust me, you’re going to love the beef so much you might just eat it with a fork right out of the slow cooker!
 But once you make it, the possibilities are basically endless.
 The meat is fall-apart tender, lightly spicy, and absolutely delicious so it goes with just about everything!

-- I love to serve them with my sugar-free pickled onions, mango guacamole, or Chipotle copycat corn salsa — or I use it to make my Barbacoa and Plantain Sliders (this is an awesome appetizer to serve at parties!).
+I love to serve them with my sugar-free pickled onions, coconut cauliflower rice or Chipotle copycat corn salsa — or I use it to make my Barbacoa and Plantain Sliders (this is an awesome appetizer to serve at parties!).

 Looking for more cooking inspiration for your next fiesta??
-Try some of my other easy Whole30 and Paleo recipes!
+Try some of my other easy Whole30 and Paleo recipes, like my Chicken Faijta Stuffed Peppers, Buffalo Chicken Stuffed Sweet Potatoes, Mango Guacamole, or Sheet Pan Steak Fajita Lettuce Wraps.

 Do you like this recipe?
 Please leave a star rating below!